 Homeowners are a completely different story.
-On the first warm day of spring take a folding chair into your local home improvement center, drug store, or hardware store.
+On the first warm day of spring take a folding chair to your local home improvement center, drug store, or hardware store.
 I’m serious.
 Make yourself comfortable and watch the pesticides fly off the shelves.
 Poisonous powders, granules, sprays, gels, and aerosol cans are hard to keep in stock.
 Stores sell truckloads of this stuff and there’s at least one such store on every block.
-You can even buy pesticide at most grocery stores: just throw it in your cart along with bread, lettuce, and baby formula.
+You can even buy pesticides at most grocery stores: just throw them in your cart along with bread, lettuce, and baby formula.

 People take these preparations home and douse their precious flower beds under the assumption that if some is good, more is better.
 I once saw a woman empty half a can of insecticide on a single hapless spider.
 She just kept spraying and spraying and spraying until the poor creature keeled over from the sheer weight of the stuff.
 The really sad part is that insecticides are designed to kill—you guessed it—insects.
 Many of these products just annoy the spiders, which are not insects at all.